 Still, regular exercise, even if one’s goal is to achieve a certain size and/or look in the mirror, is better than nothing.
 It can still make you feel great and better about yourself.
 These are just some of my personal views.
 Exercising for one’s appearance is better than not exercising at all, but it isn’t better than exercising for performance.
 They are not the same things – the former is relatively easy but is for the selfie, whilst the latter is relatively difficult but is for winning gold medals and titles.
 The use of certain drugs, like anabolic steroids, is also rife for many gym-goers who are primarily aiming for aesthetic goals, whilst professional sportspeople are not allowed to use such aids to make their recoveries faster or to grow larger.
 (Well, some sportspeople do secretly use illegal performance-enhancing drugs of one form or another, but they’re cheating in their sports as well as potentially cheating their own long-term health.)

 Apart from bodybuilding, no one gives sporting medals to people according to the way they look.
 We don’t skip the games and just give the person who ‘looks’ the strongest, fastest or whatever the prizes!
 We can cheat on our health to try to achieve a certain look – and this is what some movie stars do, but under the supervision of medical staff, and only temporarily for their roles.
 On set, they can look fabulous but feel incredibly weak to the point of almost fainting.
 The same for bodybuilders when they’re on stage in a competition.
 So there isn’t an absolutely reliable 1:1 relationship between size and strength, appearance and performance.
+(It’s fun watching videos of elite powerlifters, who train for power, humble far bigger bodybuilders in the gym, who train for size!)
 We want to be healthy more than look healthy.
 And that’s also a reason why I think our culture needs to be far less superficial and vain.